Expelled from Eastman

-As of today, I have filed a complete report to the New York State Division of Human Rights—totaling over 200 pages—under penalty of perjury, detailing all of the misconduct I observed and experienced in nearly two years at Eastman.
+As of today, I have filed a complete report to the New York State Division of Human Rights under penalty of perjury, detailing all of the misconduct I observed and experienced in nearly two years at Eastman.

 Press Conference: Today—4/30, Noon, UR River Campus